tiagoprn/tiagoprn/README.md

 On 2009 I made a career shift to web development and started to code on the Linux ecosystem (previously I was a MS-DOS/Windows desktop developer with Clipper/Delphi).

-Since then I've been focusing on **backend development with Python, Django, Flask and infrastructure automation** using shell scripts, Makefiles, Docker, Ansible and a little bit of Kubernetes.
+Since then I've been focusing on **backend development with Python, Django, Flask and infrastructure automation** using shell scripts, Makefiles, Docker and Ansible.

 ## Projects available here